lightman13/pray5times/README.md

 pray5times software which takes longitude and latitude coordonates.
 The wrapper generate text file output with five prayers times.

-# How to install
+# How to install from sources

 To install the project, you have to run:

 `make && sudo make install`

-# How to generate rpm
+# How to generate and install rpm package

 To generate rpms of the project you need to launch: